ATS Keywords: How to Find and Use Them Correctly

 Outdated Keywords

 Technology evolves rapidly.
-Keywords that worked five years ago may signal stagnation today:
+Keywords that worked five years ago may signal stagnation:

 • "Social media" vs. specific platforms (LinkedIn, Instagram, TikTok)

-Research current terminology in your field before finalizing keyword choices.
+Research current terminology using O*NET and recent job postings before finalizing keyword choices.3

 Building a Keyword Master List